nais/doc/tenants/nav/security/auth/wonderwall.md

     Hopefully you're not in a position that requires supporting that browser.

 A top-level navigation request results in a `HTTP 302 Found` response with the `Location` header pointing to the [login endpoint](#1-initiate-login).
-In order to preserve the user's original location, the `redirect` parameter is set to the original request's `Referer` header.
+The `redirect` parameter is set to the original request's `Referer` header to preserve the user's original location.
 If the `Referer` header is empty, we use the matching ingress context path for the original request.

 All other requests (such as `POST` or `PUT` requests, or `fetch`, `XMLHttpRequest`/`XHR` or `AJAX` from browsers) are _not_ considered navigational requests.